BenjaminWFox/website-2020/content/published/tech/why-isnt-npm-link-working.md

 This article is for anyone testing npm packages locally and who has struggled (or is struggling) to get to projects connected via `npm link`.
 It's also for myself, so that I have one place to refer back to all the notes I've made in various places when was trying to get it to work for one project or another.

 [Jump straight down to the TL;DR](#tldr---things-to-check) if you'd like a quick troubleshooting checklist.
-Otherwise read on for a little deeper dive into the `npm link` command.
+Otherwise read on for a deeper dive into the `npm link` command.

 ## Table of Contents <!-- omit in toc -->
 1. [Definitions and an Example](#definitions-and-an-example)